syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Multiple-selection.md

 ## Delimiter

 When selecting multiple items, the selected items can be divided with a desired character given for a delimiter.
 You can set delimiter character using the `Delimiter` property.

+N> Delimiter support has enhanced only on iOS and Android platform.

 {% tabs %}